Čičiliusku

-The head of the company is Natal’ya Golubovskaya, who has been a member ever since the company was founded.
+The head of the company is Natal'ya Golubovskaya, who has been a member ever since the company was founded.
 The props and the puppets are supplied by Marina Zlenko and Boris Kudryavcev, while Oleg Gureyev is in charge of the music.

 The company performs in the Livvi and the North Karelian languages, both languages being used in each performance.
 The company does not perform in the Central Karelian language (the latter being the same language variant as Tver Karelian).
 The plays consist of well-known folk stories and of various life situations that are familiar to all people.
 The company strives to present the plays in such a way that enables even those with little or no knowledge of Karelian to follow them.
 The puppets make it easier for the audience to grasp the essence of the plays.

-Čičiliusku visited Finland during 10–17 November 2012, and performed two plays, Canine Kalevala, based on the book of the same title by the Finnish cartoonist and author Mauri Kunnas, and the aforementioned Kuin hukka vasikalla muamona oli (‘When the Wolf Stood in for the Calf's Mother’).
+Čičiliusku visited Finland during 10–17 November 2012, and performed two plays, Canine Kalevala, based on the book of the same title by the Finnish cartoonist and author Mauri Kunnas, and the aforementioned Kuin hukka vasikalla muamona oli ('When the Wolf Stood in for the Calf's Mother').
 The Finnish premiere of Canine Kalevala was in Sastamala on 10 November 2012, and a repeat of the play was seen in Tampere the following day.
 The tour ended in Helsinki on 17 November.

+In the repertoire - Performances: "How a wolf was a mother to a calf", "Blue important woman", "Crow", "Samovar", "Koirien Kalevala", "I am a Chicken, you are a Chicken", "How women divided a man".

 Canine Kalevala is the first Kalevala related work to have been published in the North Karelian language, the language of the area from which the bulk of the Kalevala was collected by Elias Lönnrot.
-It was translated by Nadezhda Lutokhina, and it was published by Karjalan Sivistysseura (‘Society for the Promotion of the Karelian Culture’) in 2010.
+It was translated by Nadezhda Lutokhina, and it was published by Karjalan Sivistysseura ('Society for the Promotion of the Karelian Culture') in 2010.